blaylockbk/SynopticPy/docs/user_guide/concepts.md

    The parameter `obrange` is a special case which can be provided as a tuple of datetimes `obrange=(datetime_start, datetime_end)`.

-1. **Timedetla or Polars-style duration strings are accepted** and will be converted to a value required by the Synoptic API.
+1. **Timedelta or Polars-style duration strings are accepted** and will be converted to a value required by the Synoptic API.
 For example:

    While Synoptic expects the `within` and `recent` arguments to be integer minutes, SynopticPy lets you use a timedelta object or a Polars-style duration string.